macoutlook/BookingService/README.md

 1. Run `docker-compose up` command
 2. Run project- it will generate the database with table and data feed.
 3. Or run migration and then run project.
+4. Service is running on https://localhost:7254 and can be tested with Swagger.

+## Unit tests
+Unit tests are written with xUnit and NSubstitute and FluentAssertions.
+Unit tests will be added for ScheduleAdapter and BasicAuthenticationHandler.

+## Integration tests
+Integration tests are about to be implemented with using TestContainers library

 # To generate migration:
 Run command `dotnet ef migrations add FirstMigration -c AppointmentContext --startup-project ../Service`